-You can "embed" Derby in any Java application (single- or multi-user) by deploying the following packages.
+You can embed Derby in any Java application (single- or multi-user) by deploying the following packages.

-- The Derby library (derby.jar). - The application's libraries.
+- The Derby library (derby.jar). - The libraries for the application.
 You have the option of storing these libraries in the database. - The database or databases used by the application, in the context of their system directory.